-No, the UKIPO are not planning to issue new registration certificates.
-You will be able to view details of your new equivalent UK right on the UKIPO website.
+No, the UKIPO did issue new registration certificates.
+You can view details of your new equivalent UK right on the UKIPO website.

 What if I have a pending EUTM or EU Design at the end of the transition period, on 31 December 2020?

 If your EU right was still pending on 31 December 2020, an equivalent right will not have been created automatically.
-You now have a period of nine months (i.e. until 30 September 2021) during which you can apply to register your EU right as an equivalent UK right.
-The normal UK filing fees will apply, and the equivalent right will retain the same EU filing/priority date.
-These new applications for equivalent rights will be examined in the same way as normal new UK applications.
+Applicants had until 30 September 2021) to apply to register their EU right as an equivalent UK right.
+The equivalent right retains the same EU filing/priority date.

 Will Brexit affect my International Registration?